Ramazan804/AlwaysOnTopper/README.md

 ## How to use

 Make sure that .NET Framework 4.5.2 is installed.
 Just run **AlwaysOnTopper.exe**.
-It's recommended to add this app to autorun.
+It's recommended to start it on login using Task Scheduler for daily use.
+For it to take effect in programs with administrator privileges, the application must also be granted administrator privileges.

 ## Original Author/contacts